kubernetes/enhancements/keps/sig-scheduling/5491-dra-list-types-for-attributes/README.md

 - when the KEP was retired or superseded
 -->

+- 2025-11-14: KEP created.
+- Kubernetes 1.36: Alpha implementation merged behind the `DRAListTypeAttributes` feature gate.
+- Kubernetes 1.37: `.includes` migrated from the DRA-specific CEL library into the shared, versioned CEL lists library; list-typed attributes made evaluable in the StoredExpressions CEL environment regardless of the feature gate state; scheduler_perf coverage added for list-typed `matchAttribute`.
+- Kubernetes 1.38: promotion to Beta.

 ## Drawbacks

 <!--
 Why should this KEP _not_ be implemented?
 -->

+- It adds complexity to the scheduler: the allocator's constraint evaluation and the CEL type system both have to handle an attribute that may be either a scalar or a list.
+- The type of an attribute is no longer determined by its name alone.
+The same name can be a scalar on one driver's device and a list on another's, so a device selector has to use `.includes` rather than `==`, and existing selectors break when a driver switches an attribute from scalar to list.

 ## Alternatives